 - Download existing documents from Docusing, so your company can still use them after your Docusign subscription is terminated.
-Beware if you have many documents, it might be not so easy to convince DocuSing to provide you all the documents unless you buy their desktop application (which is Not that cheap :).
-Or you can use existing API access to download the documents through the API.
+Beware if you have many documents, it might be not so easy to convince DocuSing to provide you all the documents unless you buy their desktop application (which is NOT that cheap :).
+Or you can use your existing API access to download the documents through the API.
 Does NOT mater if you purchased their costly application or downloading the documents using DocuSign API it would take some time till you get all the documents to your hard drive, so make sure you have enough time before your subscription expires!!!

-- If your company uses an application to implement certain document workflow (e.g.: one of our client uses specific on-boarding workflow), make sure this application can support Pandadoc or perhaps it needs some extra module developed for this purpose.
+- If your company uses an application to implement certain document workflow (e.g.: one of our client uses specific on-boarding workflow), make sure this application can support PandaDoc or perhaps it needs some extra module developed for this purpose.

-Pandadoc provides RESTful APIin two flavors :
+Pandadoc provides RESTful API in two flavors :